The REAL Reason Why You Get So Angry Over Little Things, & What to Do About Anger Issues

 Lifestyle Modifications for Mood Management

-• Mindfulness Practices: Mindfulness meditation combined with regular physical activity has shown promise in reducing symptoms associated with depression and anxiety, leading to improved emotion regulation.
+• Mindfulness Practices: Mindfulness meditation combined with regular physical activity has shown promise in reducing symptoms when you are depressed or anxious, leading to improved emotion regulation.

 • Intermittent Fasting: Can potentially stabilize mood and reduce stress through changes in neurotransmitter function.
 However, this approach should be attempted with caution and professional guidance.